tusharpatil985/passfort/README.md

 To run the above projects you need to perform the below steps:

 1.)
 We are assuming that you are already using Ubuntu OS.
 2.)
-Install Docker for that run install-docker.sh script on your machine.
+Install Docker for that run Docker.sh script on your machine.
 3.)
 Once docker is installed, run the below commans: a.) docker container run -d --name dice-service tusharpatil985/dice b.) docker container run -d -p 127.0.0.1:5000:5000 --name gateway --link dice-service -d tusharpatil985/gateway